geertjanw/ojet-training/README.md

 }
 ```

-   2. In 'my-employee-form-view.html', i.e., in the 'my-employee-form' CCA component, define where the slot will be rendered, e.g., below the form paste the following:
+   2. In 'my-employee-form-view.html', i.e., in the 'my-employee-form' Web Component, define where the slot will be rendered, e.g., below the form paste the following:

 ```html #button { border: none; }
 <div>